 Travelers on I-90/94 in need of gas should exit at Highway V to find Pinkie the Pink Elephant at the nearby Shell Station.
 This behemoth fiberglass sculpture, styled with hipster black-rimmed glasses, is hard to miss.
 What started as a way to get customers to the gas station has evolved into the perfect selfie spot.

-Insider tip: Indulge in a piece of super delicious pie at Norske Nook restaurant, opening this fall just five miles away.
+Insider tip: Indulge in a piece of super delicious pie at Norske Nook restaurant, just five miles away.